-Anterior Cruciate Ligament Reconstruction Surgery
+Anterior Cruciate Ligament (ACL) Surgery

-The operation is performed when there has been injury to the anterior cruciate ligament resulting in instability (or giving way).
+ACL surgery is performed when there has been injury to the anterior cruciate ligament resulting in instability (or giving way).
 This ligament is found inside the knee.
 It does not heal by repair and is best treated by reconstruction.
 This means using another tendon to replace the injured ligament.
 The tendon can be taken from your hamstrings (called autograft), or from another person (called allograft).

-You should not do contact sports for 9 months to allow the graft to heal fully.
+- You should not do contact sports for 9 months to allow the graft to heal fully.

 RISKS OF SURGERY

 Risks include infection, blood clots (deep vein thrombosis and pulmonary embolism), pain, stiffness, damage to nerves and blood vessels (including numbness around the knee), failure of the surgery to stabilise your knee are all risks of ACL surgery.